-The prominent regions of the Chile wine map occupy a thin strip down the western coast of the country between the Andes mountains and the Pacific Ocean, which has been described as a ‘winegrower’s paradise’.
+The prominent regions of the Chile wine map occupy a thin strip down the western coast of the country between the Andes mountains and the Pacific Ocean, which has been described as a "winegrower’s paradise".

 While poor quality grapes for domestic consumption once dominated the country, Chile now produces several internationally acclaimed styles, especially its noted Cabernet Sauvignon blends.

 The Chile wine regions map can essentially be divided into three distinct sections: North, Central and South.
-While the North and South regions are still being developed by some innovative wine making techniques, the Central region is traditionally where most of the country’s vineyards are found.
+While the North and South regions are still being developed by some innovative wine-making techniques, the Central region is traditionally where most of the country’s vineyards are found.

-The Elqui Valley is among the most beautiful places to visit on the Chile regions map.
+The Elqui Valley is among the most beautiful places to visit on the Chile region's map.
 Syrah is the most successful international grape variety grown here, while visitors are also drawn by Chile’s most popular liquor, pisco brandy.
-The Limari Valley is a hot and dry region northwest of the capital Santiago, which has attracted investment form three of the country’s largest wineries: Concha y Toro, San Pedro and Santa Rita.
-Chardonnay is signature grape here, along with Syrah, Cabernet Sauvignon and Merlot.
+The Limari Valley is a hot and dry region northwest of the capital Santiago, which has attracted investment from three of the country’s largest wineries: Concha y Toro, San Pedro and Santa Rita.
+Chardonnay is the signature grape here, along with Syrah, Cabernet Sauvignon and Merlot.

 One of the newest regions on the Chile wine map is the Choapa Valley, which has a terroir suited to both Cabernet Sauvignon and Syrah but is yet to have any established wineries within its boundaries.
 The Aconcagua Valley takes its name from the highest mountain peak in South America.
 It is one of the warmest regions on the Chilean wine map, but the cooler temperatures at higher altitudes produce a range of Bordeaux-style blends from Cabernet Sauvignon, Merlot, Chardonnay, Pinot Noir and Carménère.